abhisheksaini333/node-bulk-email-utility/README.md

 * Clone this code/repo: `git clone https://github.com/abhisheksaini333/node-bulk-email-utility.git`
 * Install the packages: `npm install`
 * To run the utility: `npm start`
-* You will get a message on the console: `Server up and running on port 5000 !`
+* You will see a message on the console: `Server up and running on port 5000 !`
+* Wonderful! your utility is up and running locally and ready to use.
-* The API can be accessed at: `localhost:5000`
+* The APIs can be accessed at: `localhost:5000`
-* To test if the is API up and running, hit the following URL: `http://localhost:5000/message`
+* To test if the server is up and running, hit the following URL: `http://localhost:5000/message`
-* You will get the following response: `{"message":"This is the test message"}`
+* You must get the following response: `{"message":"This is the test message"}`
+* That means your local server is running fine.
 * To run the test cases: `npm test`
+* I have tried to do the basic test coverage.
 * Now you are all set to modify this code according to your needs.
+* For development puposes, you can start the server with nodemon using: `npm run server`

 ### Steps for run the hosted version of this utility ###